Nissan Altima vs Maxima

 Maxima vs Altima: Advanced Safety

-To try them out for yourself, reach out to us at Nissan of Mobile.
-We'd be happy to schedule you for a test drive in one or both vehicles today!
+To try them out for yourself, you can contact us at Nissan of Mobile.
+We'd be happy to schedule you for a test drive in both vehicles today!